 July 21, 1990 – Mobile City eliminated Monroe County by beating them 6-1 during the South State All-Star Advanced Babe Ruth Baseball Tournament at Patrick Henry State Junior College in Monroeville, Ala.
 Standout players on Monroe County’s 16-year-old team included Nick Ackerman, Mike Bishop, Richard Chatman, Steve Goodman, Trey Harris and Mitchell Turberville.
 Mobile City went on to win the tournament by beating Mobile County, 6-1, later that day in Monroeville.

 July 21, 1997 – On this Monday evening, Vince Doerr, chief of the Ochopee, Fla.
-Fire Central District, told the Miami Herald that he had seen a “brown-looking tall thing” run across the road ahead of him.
-He was certain that the thing was not a bear.
+Fire Central District, told the Miami Herald that he had seen a “brown-looking tall thing” run across the road ahead of him, and he was certain that the thing was not a bear.

 July 21, 1997 - The U.S.S.
 Constitution, which defended the United States during the War of 1812, set sail under its own power for the first time in 116 years.